 Stainless steel is renowned for its many beneficial attributes that have profoundly affected a wide variety of industries.
 Since its development more than a hundred years ago, stainless steel has been prized for its high strength and corrosion resistance at an affordable price point.
 These benefits include many welding applications as well.

-Because of these differences, there are several things to keep in mind when welding stainless steel, in comparison to traditional carbon steel.
+Because of these differences, there are several things to keep in mind when welding stainless steel in comparison to traditional carbon steel.

-They have lower chromium and nickel content, and frequently have molybdenum, aluminum, and titanium added.
+Next, there are ferritic stainless steels, which are known for being non-hardenable.
+They have a higher chromium, lower carbon content and frequently have molybdenum, aluminum and titanium added.
 These alloys generally fall into the 400 series.

 While stainless steels are generally considered to have good weldability, this certainly does not apply to all alloys.
 That’s why you must pay particular attention to the requirements of your specific application when selecting an alloy to be welded.

 In general, welders need to keep a number of things in mind.
 For instance, you must ensure that the joint surfaces and the filler metal are not exposed to oxide, organic material, or any other kind of contamination that might impair their weldability.
 It is also necessary that the filler materials you are using make for a good match with the base metal.